 Further east brings us to Ukraine, home of the FEMEN movement and scene of the great 2009 spanking protest against sexual harassment at university.
-The event featured a cast of eleven girls, nine of whom got, between them, an awesome nineteen spankings, of which fully fourteen were administered on the seat of their panties!
+The event featured a cast of eleven girls, ten of whom got, between them, an awesome twenty spankings, of which fully fourteen were administered on the seat of their panties!

 We’re now at the eastern edge of the continent of Europe, so we have to turn north.
 But Russia presents us with paradox: it’s a country that starts in Europe but continues eastward to the very ends of Asia.
 Inconveniently, my example is from the Asiatic part, Western Siberia to be precise, but we’ll treat it as nominally European in a nation whose seat of power lies in Europe.
 And it’s one we won’t want to miss: a 2009 production of Kiss Me Kate which is one of those rare and enjoyable occasions when Kate’s period dress is lifted to spank her – revealing Lilli’s modern panties!

 Now we must head west again, which brings us back inside the European Union, to Poland, where another production of Kiss Me Kate awaits us.
 It opened in Dziedzice in September 2008, with Sebastian Gabrys as Fred and Anna Pasz as Lilli.

 They were (and incidentally still are) a couple offstage as well as on, which adds to the spice of the performances.
 Though it probably didn’t embolden him to reveal her bloomers for the spanking, since skirt-lifting seems just as standard in Poland as it is everywhere else we’ve been today, in everyday life as well as onstage, as witness this example of a Polish birthday spanking from 2011: